 Even when another group takes and manages backup files, there are ways to achieve low impact recovery, such as granular file recovery without disrupting the process or backup solution in place.
 Contact us if you need help with a solution to do granular recovery of SQL or SharePoint backup files.

 Until next time, define your RTOs and remember, recovery is a ‘When’ and not an ‘If’.
-Download our free trial of Metalogix SharePoint Backup to prepare for WHEN SharePoint goes down or see our other backup resources.
+Download our free trial of Metalogix SharePoint Backup to prepare for WHEN SharePoint goes down.

 Paul LaPorte is an expert in business continuity, disaster recovery and security.
 He is Director of Product Marketing for Backup and Storage products at Metalogix, and previously served as Principle Strategist for Continuity Research, and as a senior executive of Evergreen Assurance, a pioneer in real-time disaster recovery for mission critical applications.